Fuzz might be the most divisive effect not only in terms of high gain stomp boxes, but in terms of all guitar effects.

 Fuzz Is All You Need

-While Fuzz can be an intimidating effect to tackle, it can also be one of the most versatile on your pedalboard.
+While Fuzz can be an intimidating effect to tackle, it can also be one of the most versatile on your guitar pedalboard.
 Choose the right combination of guitar, amp, and fuzz pedal and you can cover the entire spectrum of gain, from boosted cleans to “wall of sound” distortion.

 I think the best piece of advice I ever got when it came to making fuzz pedals work for me is to play to the fuzz pedal.